 When setting up the camera in the field there is a setting to check the signal strength.
 Shown above is my Verizon camera showing high signal strength in this location and my AT&T camera with low signal strength.
-Even though this AT&T camera at this particular location shows a red "low" signal the cameras still works great.
+Even though this AT&T camera at this particular location shows a red "low" signal the camera still works great.

 Feature-wise other than the cellular connectivity, the cameras have the features you have on the non-cellular versions of Browning Trail Cameras.
 The only thing that I have noticed that is different from my favorite Recon Force Advantage cameras is that the video is standard 30 fps instead of the extra high frame rate of 60fps.
 I do like the 60 fps for editing video to a half-speed slow motion but unless you are geeky like myself with video editing, 30 fps is awesome.

 These images are sample low-resolution raw images (no filters applied) that transfer immediately to my phone when the camera captures them.
 Great quality for low-resolution images if you ask me.
 If I see an image I want in high resolution I just flag it in the app and on my next scheduled sync I have it.
 Pretty dang cool stuff.
 You should also note that any high-resolution image you transfer will have the latitude and longitude in the file properties, so if you want to keep your location secret before sending the image to your friends you will want to strip this information off the JPG file.